 For those who feel they might be suffering from post-traumatic stress disorder (PTSD), the first step toward a healthier life is admitting there may be a problem.
-The second step is to get help in determining exactly what may be the issue.
+The second step is to get help.
 That is where the PTSD screening comes in for further evaluation.

 Post-traumatic stress disorder has symptoms that may also apply to other mental health issues or other medical conditions.
 A screening process is necessary to determine the real problem, the extent of the patient’s needs, and how best to approach treatment.

-A PTSD screening can take the form of a written questionnaire, it may be a Q&A with a professional, or both.
+A PTSD screening can take the form of a written questionnaire, a Q&A with a professional, or both.
 In many cases there will be a preliminary screening and follow-up work depending on the nature and severity of the symptoms.

 You read that correctly, PTSD can be a factor even when a patient has been diagnosed with a different condition.
 Some sources indicate as many as 80 percent of the population of PTSD sufferers will experience a “co-occurring disorder” at some point.

 Some patients who experience a pre-existing mental health condition are also likely candidates to be PTSD sufferers, too.
 This is true of many conditions, but especially bipolar disorder, major depressive disorder, and substance abuse problems.

 Getting to A PTSD Screening with A Self-Assessment